LostVirt/EFClient/README.md

 // Get up to 100 of your prime accounts on eternal farm.
 PageResult<EFPrime> primePageResult = efClient.getPrimePage(1, 100);

-// Print out all of your retrieved proxies. primePageResult.getData().forEach(System.out::println);
+// Print out all of your retrieved primes. primePageResult.getData().forEach(System.out::println);
 ```